uuosio/gscdk/README.md

 Follow the steps in [Building](./BUILDING.md)

-That will build tinygo command in compiler/build directory that support build Go Smart Contracts.
+That will build tinygo command in compiler/build directory that support for building Go Smart Contracts.

 #### Set PATH